FAA Medical – The Gatekeeper Letter

 What is a Gatekeeper?

-But say you had multiple issues and one of them is a recent head injury with a brain bleed.
-Depending on the level of injury you may have a mandatory five year wait from the time of injury until you can get a medical certificate.
-It doesn’t matter what the status of your other medical issues are if you have a mandatory five year wait for the head injury.
+But say you had multiple issues, and one of them is a recent head injury with a brain bleed.
+Depending on the level of injury, you may have a mandatory five-year wait from the time of injury until you can get a medical certificate.
+It doesn’t matter what the status of your other medical issues is if you have a mandatory five-year wait for the head injury.
 In a situation like this, the letter from the FAA may only ask for information pertinent to the head injury and initially ignore all of the other conditions of lesser concern.
 This is what we refer to as the Gatekeeper letter.

 Another Letter, but not Approved

-This is a frustrating situation because you would have really liked to know they wanted this information back when they asked for the head injury information.
-From a bureaucratic efficiency standpoint it makes sense.
-From a pilot standpoint it is just more delay.
-However, like the delay we discuss in the Horror Story, it is a delay from lack of preparation.
-Had you known what issues would require supplemental medical information before your AME exam, you could have had it all prepared in advance.
-Had you known what category your head injury fell into with certainty, you may not have used the wrong terminology resulting in a Gatekeeper letter in the first place.
+This is frustrating because you would have liked to know they wanted this information back when they asked for the head injury information.
+From a bureaucratic efficiency standpoint, it makes sense.
+From a pilot standpoint, there is more delay.
+However, like the delay we discussed in the Horror Story, it is due to a lack of preparation.

-Treating the FAA medical examination as a check ride like any other certificate can help you avoid unnecessary delays in your medical certification.
+Treating the FAA medical examination as a check ride, like any other certificate, can help you avoid unnecessary delays in your medical certification.
 Using the FAA’s Guide for Aviation Medical Examiners is one of the best ways to begin that preparation – it is like the ACS for medical certification.

 Related Posts